Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

-Replacement of an arbitrator Why and how can an arbitrator be replaced?
-In the event that the appointment of an arbitrator is terminated by the parties, or the arbitrator dies or resigns during the course of the arbitral proceedings, fails to act or is unable to perform his or her functions, a substitute arbitrator will be appointed or chosen in accordance with the rules and procedure by which the replaced arbitrator was appointed.
-Under Lagos law, an application to remove an arbitrator can also be made to the national court on any of the above grounds; however, the court will not act until the arbitral tribunal has exercised its powers to resolve the issue.
+In the event that the appointment of an arbitrator is terminated by the parties, or an arbitrator dies or resigns in the course of the arbitral proceedings, fails to act or is unable to perform his or her functions, a substitute arbitrator will be appointed or chosen in accordance with the rules and procedure by which the replaced arbitrator was appointed.
+Under Lagos State Arbitration Law, an application to remove an arbitrator can also be made to the national court on any of the above grounds; however, the court will not act until the arbitral tribunal has exercised its powers to resolve the issue.

 Arbitrators also have the power to determine the admissibility, relevance, materiality and weight of evidence submitted by the parties (Section 15(3) of the Arbitration and Conciliation Act).
-Again, where the law contains no provision in respect of a matter related to or connected with a particular arbitral proceeding, the arbitral tribunal may conduct the arbitral proceedings in whatever manner it considers appropriate (Section 15(2)).
+Again, where the law contains no provision in respect of a matter related to or connected with a particular arbitral proceeding, the arbitral tribunal may conduct the arbitral proceedings in whatever manner it considers appropriate (Section 15(2) of the act).

 Arbitrators also have discretion to appoint experts to give advice on specific technical matters.
 Arbitrators need not consult the parties beforehand regarding the questions that will be submitted to the expert (Section 22).
 However, where the parties disagree on the appointment of an expert, the arbitral tribunal should not proceed (Section 22(1)).

-The law allows arbitrators to issue whatever interim protections considered necessary.
+The law allows arbitrators to issue whatever interim order of protection considered necessary.

 In international arbitration, the arbitrators must decide the dispute in accordance with the rules of the country whose laws the parties have chosen to apply to the substance of the dispute.

-Liability of arbitrators Are arbitrators immune from liability?
 Unlike judges, who enjoy statutory immunity from suits while acting in a judicial capacity, arbitrators receive no statutory immunity under the Arbitration and Conciliation Act.
-However, the Lagos Arbitration Law grants arbitrators statutory immunity unless they act in bad faith.
+However, the Lagos State Arbitration Law grants arbitrators statutory immunity unless they act in bad faith.

-In the case of questions of procedure, if no majority can be reached or when so authorised by the arbitral tribunal, the presiding arbitrator may issue a sole decision, subject to revision (Section 24(2)).
+In the case of questions of procedure, if no majority can be reached or when so authorised by the arbitral tribunal, the presiding arbitrator may issue a sole decision, subject to revision (Section 24(2) of the act).

-Generally, disputes arising out of tax matters, criminal matters, illegal and void contracts or matters leading to a change of the status of the parties are not arbitrable.
+Generally, disputes arising out of tax matters (Esso Petroleum and Production Nigeria Limited & SNEPCO v NNPC, Appeal CA/A/507/2012), criminal matters, illegal and void contracts or matters leading to a change of the status of the parties are not arbitrable.
 The test is whether the dispute can be compromised lawfully by way of accord and satisfaction (United World Ltd Inc v MTS (1998) 10 NWLR (Pt 568)106).

 However, an exception was made in Statoil (Nig) Ltd v Nigerian National Petroleum Corporation ((2013) 14 NWLR (Pt.
 1373) 1 at 29), where the Court of Appeal held that an arbitral tribunal’s jurisdiction is derived from the parties’ consent.
 The decision implies that regardless of whether the dispute relates to taxation matters, if the parties agree to refer it to arbitration, the arbitral tribunal has jurisdiction.